byronalfonso/custom-endpoint-resource-viewer/README.md

 * `cd` to your plugin directory and run `composer install`
 * Once your plugin and its dependencies are installed, simply activate it from the wp-admin dashboard.

 ---

+## How to use:

+Once the plugin is installed, you can simply access `/cerv` on your Wordpress site e.g. `http://yourwordpresssite.com/cerv`.
+Once in the page, you should be able to see the list of resource (ATM, it's statically set to load users).
+On the user table, you can click on each of the user's id, name and username and will load the details of the selected user in a modal window.

+#### Features
+- Loading of resource.
+Currently set to display `users` by default.
+- Modal window for resource (`user`) details.
+- Error handling and custom error page in case the resource is not properly loaded.
+- Error handling in the frontend, if for some reason the AJAX fails, the modal window will display an error.
+- Responsive resource list table
+- Http Caching

+---